temporalio/documentation/blog/2021-06-23-build-an-ecommerce-app-with-temporal-part-3.md

 ## Mocking Activities and Controlling Time

-Temporal's test environment makes it easy to mock activities, replacing them with a stubbed out function.
+Temporal's test environment makes it easy to mock Activities, replacing them with a stubbed out function.
-For example, the below test asserts that sending a checkout signal calls the `CreateStripeCharge` activity with the correct receipt email using the test environment's `OnActivity()` function.
+For example, the below test asserts that sending a checkout Signal calls the `CreateStripeCharge` Activity with the correct receipt email using the test environment's `OnActivity()` function.

 ```go
 func (s *UnitTestSuite) Test_Checkout() {